Lab 3: Series and Parallel Resistive Circuit

 Table 1:

-Resistor # First Band Second Band Multiplier Nonimal Ω Measured Ω Colour Total Value x 10 ^ Sketch the breadboard sketch below onto your notebook then draw how the components (voltage source, resistor, voltmeter, and ammeter) will be connected on the breadboard according to the circuit in Figures 3.5, 3.6, and 3.7.
-Clearly show which tie point the wire, resistor, DMM, and power supply be attached to.
+Resistor # First Band Second Band Multiplier Nominal Ω Measured Ω Colour Total Value x 10 ^ Sketch the breadboard layout below in your notebook and then draw how the components (voltage source, resistor, voltmeter, and ammeter) will be connected on the breadboard according to the circuit in Figures 3.5, 3.6, and 3.7 (Three breadboard diagram in total).
+Clearly show which tie points the wire, resistor, DMM, and power supply should be attached to.
 Use TinkerCAD Circuit to help with your understanding of breadboard and component wiring.
 You may also simulate all the steps as preparation for the lab.
-Refer the Lab 2 Figure 2.13 for a breadboard diagram example.
+Refer to Lab 2 Figure 2.13 for a breadboard diagram example.

-- Calculate the theoretical reading of the voltmeter and ammeter of the circuit in Figures 3.6 and 3.7 for a supply voltage of 1V, 2V, 5V, and 10V.
+- Calculate the theoretical reading of the voltmeter and ammeter for the circuit in Figures 3.6 and 3.7 at supply voltages of 1V, 2V, 5V, and 10V.

 Procedures